blazium-engine/blazium-docs/tutorials/shaders/custom_postprocessing.rst

 .. note::

-    As of the time of writing, Godot does not support rendering to multiple buffers at the same time.
-Your post-processing shader will not have access to other render passes and buffers not exposed by Godot (such as depth or normal/roughness).
-You only have access to the rendered frame and buffers exposed by Godot as samplers.
+    As of the time of writing, Blazium does not support rendering to multiple buffers at the same time.
+Your post-processing shader will not have access to other render passes and buffers not exposed by Blazium (such as depth or normal/roughness).
+You only have access to the rendered frame and buffers exposed by Blazium as samplers.

 For this demo, we will use this :ref:`Sprite <class_Sprite2D>` of a sheep.